 Remove imported Linux distro on WSL with commands

-If you imported a Linux distro from backup on Windows 11 or 10, you won’t find the option to uninstall it from the Settings app, Command Prompt, or PowerShell.
+If you imported a Linux distro from a backup on Windows 11 or 10, the option to uninstall it won’t appear in the Settings app, Command Prompt, or PowerShell.
 In this situation, you will need to unregister the distribution to delete it.

-To remove a Linux distro after being imported (restored) from backup, use these steps:
+To remove a Linux distro after being imported (restored) from a backup, use these steps:

 -